DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Abstract

 \section{Abstract}

-Nowadays, many network representation learning algorithms and downstream network mining tasks have already paid attention to dynamic networks or temporal networks, which are more suitable for real-world complex scenarios by modeling evolving patterns and temporal dependencies between node interactions.
-Moreover, representing and mining temporal networks have a wide range of applications, such as fraud detection, social network analysis, and drug discovery.
-To contribute to the network representation learning and network mining research community, in this paper, we generate a new biological repository of dynamic protein-protein interaction network data (i.e., \name), which consists of twelve dynamic network datasets describing protein-level interactions of yeast cells at different scales.
-We first introduce the generation process of \name.
-To demonstrate the value of our published repository \name, we then list the potential applications that would be benefited.
-Furthermore, we design dynamic local clustering, dynamic spectral clustering, dynamic subgraph matching, dynamic node classification, and dynamic graph classification experiments, where network datasets of \name\ could indicate future research opportunities for some tasks by presenting challenges on state-of-the-art baseline algorithms.
-Finally, we identify future directions for improving the utility of this repository and welcome constructive inputs from the community.
-All resources of this work are deployed and publicly available at~\url{https://github.com/DongqiFu/DPPIN}.
+In the big data era, the relationship between entries becomes more and more complex.
+Many graph (or network) algorithms have already paid attention to dynamic networks, which are more suitable than static ones for fitting the complex real-world scenarios with evolving structures and features.
+To contribute to the dynamic network representation learning and mining research, we provide a new bunch of label-adequate, dynamics-meaningful, and attribute-sufficient dynamic networks from the health domain.
+To be specific, in our proposed repository \name, we totally have 12 individual dynamic network datasets at different scales, and each dataset is a dynamic protein-protein interaction network describing protein-level interactions of yeast cells.
+We hope these domain-specific node features, structure evolution patterns, and node and graph labels could inspire the regularization techniques to increase the performance of graph machine learning algorithms in a more complex setting.
+Also, we link potential applications with our \name\ by designing various dynamic graph experiments, where \name\ could indicate future research opportunities for some tasks by presenting challenges on state-of-the-art baseline algorithms.
+Finally, we identify future directions to improve the utility of this repository and welcome constructive inputs from the community.
+All resources (e.g., data and code) of this work are deployed and publicly available at~\url{https://github.com/DongqiFu/DPPIN}.